 Another great tool that you have is the integration with Azure AD and Microsoft Endpoint Manager (MEM).
 For organizations that are already leveraging Azure virtual desktop infrastructure, Windows 365 will automatically integrate itself with your Azure AD infrastructure.
 In addition to your other virtual assets as well.
 Also, management and security policies can be applied to your Cloud PCs.

-Cloud PC capabilities
+Cloud PC capabilities and Windows 365

 The Cloud PC is designed to offer a better cloud experience than other services on the market.
 Including Windows traditional devices.
 Developed for hybrid working, Windows 365 can offer the kind of flexibility that allows seamless device changes without affecting the status of the work.